Education and Workforce

 Sponsor: Rep. James Taylor (R)

 Summary: Permits a school district or charter school to administer the statewide assessment in the form of a written test pursuant to an Individualized Education Program, or a Section 504 Plan, Pursuant to state law, or to accommodate special circumstances, or for religious purposes.
+AS PASSED HOUSE.

 Comment: